solonkonora/url-shortener-cli-tool/README.md

 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install the required dependencies.

+## Configuration

+Before using the URL Shortener CLI Tool, you need to configure the PostgreSQL database connection.
+Follow these steps:

+1) connect the application to your postgres database.
+2) The table urls in the database contains three columns the id, long_url and short_url      columns

 ## Usage

 To use the URL Shortener CLI Tool,